 Want to be more environmentally friendly?
 Altering the way you travel is a great way to start treating the planet with a little more respect.
 Here are our top tips on how to make those journeys a bit more friendly to the earth…

 1. Use public transport more

 Now, as we’re Trainline, we love trains.
 But we swear we are not being biased when we say that train travel is the way forward when it comes to environmentally friendly travel.
 Our Carbon Calculator estimates that travelling by rail could cut your carbon footprint in more than half compared to travelling by car.
 For example, if you commute from Brighton to London, you’ll use just 10 kgs of CO2 compared to 40 kgs when travelling by car.

 Opting for the train instead of cars and buses, or flights when travelling for business is a great way to cut down that carbon footprint.
 And on the note of business travel, arriving by train will (usually) put you in the heart of the city centre – rather than at an out-of-town airport – hence you’ll also be able to cut down your inner-city commute.
 Grab a bike or hop on a public bus or tube rather than a taxi and you’re good to go.

-2. Switch to mobile tickets
+2. Switch to digital tickets